Jürgen Kuczynski: Return to Germany

-At the end of the war, Kuczynski returned to Germany as a Lieutenant Colonel in the US army.
+At the end of the war, Kuczynski returned to Germany as a lieutenant colonel in the US Army.
 He had been directed by the Strategic Bombing Survey to acquire important documentation on German armaments production.
-As a senior US officer, he arrested Schmitz in ____ As the chief executive officer of IG Farben, Schmitz was a high-profile war-crimes suspect at the time.
+As a senior US officer, he arrested Schmitz.
+As the chief executive officer of IG Farben, Schmitz was a high-profile war-crimes suspect at the time.

 As a senior US officer, Kuczynski was first based in the American sector of what later became widely known as West Berlin.
 But in July 1945, the chief of the Soviet Military Administration in the Soviet occupation zone appointed him as President of the Finance Administration in what later became known as East Germany.
 Marshal Zhukov was a busy man.
 Kuczynski learned of his appointment from the Berlin Radio station while traveling back to London.
 In 1945 he settled in his parents' home which was located in the American sector of Berlin.

 In 1947, the year in which his father died in Oxford, Kuczynski renounced his British citizenship (gained during the war).
 He intended to make his permanent home in Germany.